 Most frequent nature-based medicine questions and answers

 We conduct online video consultations through an application called Coviu.
 Here’s how to make the most of it:

 - Ask for help during your consultation if you need it

 DVA Card Holders may be eligible for medication and consultation rebates by the DVA.
 Patients must present a letter of support from their pain specialists.
 This is typically for chronic pain or chronic pain and associated conditions (eg. PTSD).
 Each case is assessed and funded by the DVA based on its own merit.
 To find out more: 1300 991 477.

 Medication is not generally covered by insurance as it is not on the Pharmaceutical Benefits Scheme.
-But we recommend consulting your private insurer to make sure.
+But we recommend consulting your private insurer to check your individual policy.

 - Allergic to any ingredient used in cannabinoid product

 - Have unstable cardio-pulmonary disease or cardiovascular disease